billynewport/datasurface/docs/yellow_dp/README.md

 ## Performance and Scalability Considerations

-### PostgreSQL as the Foundation
+### SQL Databases as the Foundation

-YellowDataPlatform's choice of PostgreSQL as the primary storage engine is deliberate and strategic:
+YellowDataPlatform's choice of SQL Databases as the primary storage engine is deliberate and strategic:

 **Scalability Reality Check:**
-- Modern PostgreSQL instances can scale to **32 vCores with 128GB RAM**
+- Modern SQL Databases instances can scale to large hardware footprints
-- AWS RDS supports instances up to **192 vCores with 768GB RAM**
+- AWS RDS supports instances up to 192 vCores with 768GB RAM
 - **The fastest distributed database is a single-node database large enough for the workload**
 - Distribution has costs; single-node systems outperform distributed systems up to a significant threshold
+- The fastest distributed database is a single-node database large enough for the workload

 **Performance Optimizations:**
 ```sql